-I have a good tutorial on this here, and it’s provided me with some great responses from readers.
+I have a good tutorial on getting comments here, and it’s provided me with some great responses from readers.

 Always know that GREAT content leads to engagement.

-I have a whole thing about that here, but think of meta tags as an identification for an article you write.
+I have a whole thing about that in this article on meta tags, but think of meta tags as an identification for an article you write.
 Let’s say you’re writing about the healthiest fruits on the planet and your title says that, but your permalink doesn’t.
 If the title and permalink do not match, it can inhibit ranking.